(Personal Photo from Akumal Mexico )

 My husband and I don’t want to wait until we’re old to travel.
 So we try and travel every year, or every other year, depending on finances.

 During my 18 year marriage, we have buried 5 of my husband’s siblings.
 This was due to the unique complications of health issues they had.
 My dad passed away at the age of 69.
 He was paralyzed from a stroke at the young age of 62.

 My dad didn’t believe in spending money on travel.

 I remember his mantra, “Pay off your debt, and don’t be foolish with your money.”

-My dad never left Canada and probably only left the province twice in his life simply for work and certainly not pleasant.
+My dad never left Canada and probably only left the province twice in his life simply for work and not leisure.
 His goal for travelling was to see all of Canada.
 Unfortunately, his massive stroke stopped his dream from becoming a reality.

 Have you envied people you know that manage to travel lots?

 Travel doesn’t need to be super expensive.

-If you are wanting to go on a Holiday yourself, first, I suggest a savings account.
-For two people to go on an all-inclusive trip to Mexico for 1 week, (including spending money) would generally run around $2,500 to $3,000 for two people.
-If you are single, I would look at $1,400 per person.
-I budget in $200 per month for travel into my savings account.
+If you want to go on a Holiday yourself, first, I suggest a savings account.
+Two people to go on an all-inclusive trip to Mexico for 1 week (including spending money) would generally run around $2,500 to $3,000 for two people.
+If you are single, I will look at $1,400 per person.
+I budget $200 per month to travel into my savings account.
 This gives us a Holiday budget of $2,400 each year.

 Personally, we like to spend 3 out of 6 days exploring the culture and countryside.
-This means we usually sign up for 3 excursions, adding an additional $500 to our total.
+This means we usually sign up for 3 excursions, adding $500 to our total.

-I look for Holidays that cost $1000, including taxes, per person for 1 week.
-If I score it even lower, Great!
+I look for Holidays that cost $1000, including taxes, per person for 1 week!
 We travelled to Cuba a few years ago for $750, including tax.